kriya-finance/code-test-engineer/README.md

 # MarketInvoice Coding Exercise

+At MarketInvoice, we'd like to offer our customer loans.
+We would like to inform them how much a weekly installment will be, the total amount of interest paid and the overall cost of the loan.

+For accounting purposes we need to know how much of each repayment is paying off interest and how much is paying off the principal.

 ##  Loan Repayment Calculator

-For loan customers we want to inform them how much a weekly installment will be, the total amount of interest paid and the overall cost of the loan.
-For accounting purposes we need to know how much of each repayment is paying off interest and how much is paying off the principal.

-## Task

 Implement the following user stories: